raspberrypilearning/world-builder/en/quiz1/question_2.md

   --- feedback ---

-  No, a Cube GameObject can be used to create a wall
+  No, a Cube GameObject can be used to create a wall but it needs something else to add a pattern.

   --- /feedback ---

-- ( ) Model
+- ( ) Mesh

   --- feedback ---

+  No, a Mesh describes a 3D shape in Unity.
+Something else is used to create a pattern like the brick effect.

   --- /feedback ---